aldeacomputer/aldea-js/docs/tutorial/basics/jig-fields.md

 }
 ```

-Notice that it is also necessary to add type annotations to the arguments in the method signature, Also `super()` must be called before accessing `this`.
-The second one is a common gotcha, but your IDE should warn you if you forget to do so.
+Note that you must also add type annotations to the arguments in the method signature.
+Additionally, remember to call `super()` before accessing `this` in the constructor.
+Forgetting to do so is a common mistake, but your IDE should warn you about it.

 ### Your turn

-We'll keep things very simple to start with.
-Edit `potion.ts` and make the following changes:
+Let's start with some simple changes to `potion.ts`:

-1. Add a field to the class called `label` with the type `string`.
+1. Add a field called `label` to the class with the type `string`.
-2. Add a constructor method that accepts the `label` as an argument and assigns it to the `label` property.
+2. Implement a constructor method that takes `label` as an argument and assigns it to the `label` property.

-When you're ready, move on to the next lesson.
+Once you're done, you can proceed to the next lesson.